rudy5004/se_project_coffeeshop/README.md

 - A custom form
 - CSS animation and transform

 ## Plan on improving the project

-Add your ideas here :)
+Add your ideas here : Continue to study flexbox so I can work at a faster pace.